Maromiandra, Toliara II

 Primary and junior level secondary education are available in town.
 The majority 98% of the population of the commune are farmers.
 The most important crop is maize, while other important products are sugarcane, cassava and sweet potatoes.
 Industry and services provide employment for 0.85% and 1.15% of the population, respectively.

+In 2007 only 9.8% if the children had been scolarized.